blat-blatnik/Pocket-Universe/README.md

 # Pocket-Universe

 A particle simulation running in parallel on the GPU using compute shaders.
-In this particle system the particles can attract and repel each other in a small radius and it looks astounding and very life-like when running in real time.
+In this system the particles can attract and repel each other in a small radius and it looks astounding and very life-like when running in real time.
 I optimized it as much as I could.
 The current system can simulate around 100'000-200'000 particles in real-time (30fps) on a modern GPU.

 ![](/screenshots/1.png)